-There are over 40 million people in the U.S. that (for one medical reason or another) are very sensitive to light, and especially the brightness of the sun, and glare.
-The millions of migraine headache suffers are probably the largest single group of photophobic people in the U.S.A..
+Over 40 million people in the US for medical reasons are very sensitive to light, especially the brightness of the sun, and glare.
+The millions of migraine headache sufferers make up the largest single group of photophobic people in the USA.
 In addition, there are over 100 million photophobic people in the world today.

-This large group, of unfortunate people, are reclusive as a result of hyper sensitivity to light, and especially the sun.
-They stay indoors, in the shadows, surrounded by darkness for good reason.
+This large group of unfortunate people are reclusive as a result of hyper sensitivity to light.
+For good reason they stay indoors, in the shadows, surrounded by darkness.
 They experience pain, nausea, severe headaches, eye and facial tension, and different degrees of sickness based on the circumstances.
 Their plight can be debilitating, which effects their ability to work, go to school, shop for necessities, and literally curtails their ability to function in normal, everyday life situations.
 Photophobia can be for a short period of time, or last a lifetime.

-Eye sensitive people have difficulty finding sunglasses that are dark enough, or work well enough to protect their eyes properly, or sufficiently.
-Ninety nine percent of all sunglass companies are primarily based, and focused on fashion or style.
-They have overlooked, and neglected these special people with such severe eye sensitivity that their lives are greatly impacted negatively on a daily basis.
+Eye sensitive people have difficulty finding sunglasses that are dark enough, or work well enough to protect their eyes properly and sufficiently.
+Ninety nine percent of all sunglass companies are primarily focused on fashion or style.
+They have overlooked and neglected these special people with such severe eye sensitivity that their lives are greatly impacted negatively on a daily basis.
 They cannot go to work, school, shopping, or most outdoor social events.
 They are subject to great pain, eye strain, facial tension, migraine headaches, nausea, vomiting, seizures, and some experience convulsions.
 There are over 351 causes of photophobia from migraine headaches, concussions, meningitis, eye surgery, head or eye trauma, to prescription drugs, alcohol, or even albinism.
 It is a huge list of most causes that is referenced below.

 The presence and awareness of Photophobia is well known in the medical community, governmental agencies, and many other organizations.
 Unfortunately, there is no health organization, independent charities, foundations, or any other social group that is championing their needs, or their causes.
 Outside of the medical community, there is no one helping to co-ordinate, or find good solutions, that provide help, or relief to their lifestyle and the many issues facing them daily.